nick-The-One/python_course/16_functions_pt5.md

 * First — just a definition, to get a subject to talk about

-* Lambda in Python is a anonymous function
+* Lambda in Python is an anonymous function

 * Just like in that America's song — just a function with no name; remember this thought — we will be checking it's truthfulness later with `dis`